aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/conversion/bmp-to-sxc/_index.md

 ---
 title: BMP to SXC Convert API for PHP
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for PHP to convert BMP format file to SXC format file.
 url: /php/conversion/bmp-to-sxc/
 ---